 Today, Monsanto has a hand in creating over half of the country’s food and produce supply.

-Genetically Modified Food and Health
+Genetically Modified Food And Health

 So what does this have to do with obesity?
 The answer lies in the fact that GMOs are constructed by science, not nature, and that many of the products that come from GMOs aren’t recognized as digestible food by our bodies’ intestinal systems.
 The result is a startling increase in the link between GMO food introduction and a massive rise in food allergies, obesity, diabetes, and other food-related diseases.